drekyyy/swiper/README.md

-Simple app to showcase state persistance with bloc.
+Simple flutter app to showcase state persistance with bloc.
 Consists of three screens that you can swipe right or left to get to.
 <br />
 Used:
 - flutter_bloc (state management)